 3. High-Level Scripting Engineers

 Scripting engineers have a similar role to gameplay engineers.
-They work at a very high level in languages such Lua or UnrealScript.
-This is in contrast to gameplay engineers, who work in the the same low-level language in which the game is written, usually C++.
+They work at a very high level in languages such as Lua or UnrealScript.
+This is in contrast to gameplay engineers, who work in the same low-level language in which the game is written, usually C++.

 Beyond formal training, there are several traits you should hope to see in your candidates as you interview virtual reality developers.
 If you choose to give your candidate a technical interview, we suggest taking three to four hours.

 Any virtual reality experience has a complex real-time system behind it with many moving parts.
 The developer who thinks collaboratively will be considerate of other team members and be conscious of the workflow and pipeline.